morgen-peschke/trans-factsheet/README.md

 * [A study on 66 patients](https://pubmed.ncbi.nlm.nih.gov/11564029/) found none of the present patients claimed to regret their decision to undergo gender-transformation surgery.
 * [A meta analysis](https://web.archive.org/web/20070812100135/http://www.symposion.com:80/ijt/pfaefflin/6002-6.htm#Treatment%20Results),
-  which looked at 74 follow-up studies and 8 reviews of outcome studies, found **over a 30 year period, only 20 MTF and 5 FTM regretted transitioning due to gender identity**.
+  which looked at 74 follow-up studies and 8 reviews of outcome studies, found **over a 30-year period, only 20 MTF and 5 FTM regretted transitioning due to gender identity**.
 According to [this study that mentions this](http://www.amsa.org/wp-content/uploads/2015/04/CareOfThePatientUndergoingSRS.pdf), there were 1000-1600 MTF and 400-550 FTM patients, which equates to regret rates of &lt;1% for FTMs and 1-1.5% for